ParkerTools/Modular-Media-Server/README.md

 less install.sh          # read it before you run it bash install.sh --preset automated --dry-run
 ```

+> **On Windows, run this inside Ubuntu (WSL), not PowerShell.** PowerShell aliases
+> `curl` to `Invoke-WebRequest`, which rejects these options with *"A parameter
+> cannot be found that matches parameter name 'fsSL'"*.
+The script is bash and
+> needs a Linux shell regardless.
+Press Start, type **Ubuntu**.
+If it is not
+> installed, `wsl --install -d Ubuntu` from an admin terminal, then restart.

 Both emit identical images and configuration.